accelist/nextjs-starter/README.md

 The `package.json` file is a manifest for the project.
 It is where `npm` store the names and versions for all the installed packages.
 The `package.json` shipped with the template describes the following (but not limited to) metadata:

-- `name` sets the app name

-- `version` indicates the current app version

-- `description` is a brief description of the app

-- `main` sets the entry point for the app

 - `private` if set to `true` prevents the app to be accidentally published on `npm`

 - `scripts` defines a set of scripts runnable via [`npm run`](https://docs.npmjs.com/cli/v8/commands/npm-run-script)